Francisco Tongio Liongson: Early years

 After completing his primary education in Bacolor, Liongson studied at the Colegio de San Juan de Letran in Manila and earned his diplomas in Bachiller en Artes (1887), Titulo de Profesor en Segundo Enseñasa (1888) and Titulo de Agrimensor y Perito Tasador de Tierras (1889).
 He arrived in Spain on August 24, 1889, on board the mail steamer Santo Domingo to study medicine at the Universidad Central de Madrid where he obtained his Licenciado en Medicina y Cirujia in June 1894 and his Doctorado en Medicina y Cirujia on October 19, 1895.
-To broaden his medical knowledge further, he trained in different hospitals in Paris while studying at the famous Institut Pasteur.
+To broaden his medical knowledge further, he trained in different hospitals in Paris while studying at the Institut Pasteur.

-During his sojourn in Spain, Liongson was actively involved with the Filipino colony in Madrid interacting with fellow paisanos like his hero, Jose Rizal.
+During his sojourn in Spain, Liongson was actively involved with the Filipino colony in Madrid, interacting with fellow paisanos including Jose Rizal.
 The death of La Solidaridad's Jose Maria Panganiban affected him deeply.
 In a eulogy to the propagandist, he wrote, "From this tombstone, which safely guards your remains, will spring happy memories for a page in our history."
 His love interest in the Spanish capital was centered on Maria Dolores Alonso y Castro, a native of Badajos whom he married in the Madrid parish of San Martin on August 28, 1895.